harishhirthi/NpyLinear/README.md

 [MNIST](https://www.kaggle.com/competitions/digit-recognizer/overview)

 ## Instructions:
-1. Sample.notebook provided within the repository gives the glimpse of usage of npyLinear.
+1. [Sample.ipynb](Sample.ipynb) provided within the repository gives the glimpse of usage of npyLinear.
 2. It is also provided with model, train and testing script.

 ## References: